johnpeterflynn/surface-texture-inpainting-net/README.md

 # Surface Texture Inpainting Network
-Inpainting with deep learning looks great these days but what if the pixels don't live on a flat, rectangular image?
+Inpainting with deep learning looks great these days but what if the pixels live on a 3D model instead of a flat, rectangular image? :thinking:

-Completing surface texture on partially textured 3D meshes using graph neural networks.

 **Docs: [Thesis](docs/flynn_thesis_final.pdf) | [Video 1](https://youtu.be/xjIRtMGdiQU) | [Video 2](https://youtu.be/BTlt3wAWSb0)**